We use cookies on this site to enhance your experience.

 Accessible Learning is committed to delivering high quality services to students and faculty in a manner that is accessible, respectful, and fair.
 If you are concerned about the quality of service you received from Accessible Learning, please share your feedback using our Feedback Form.
 A member of Accessible Learning leadership team will respond to your feedback in a timely manner.

-I lead the overall strategic direction of the Accessible Learning Centre (ALC).
-Along with the ALC leadership team, we ensure accessible service delivery that facilitates equitable and dignified access to the Laurier learning environment for students with disabilities.
+I lead the overall strategic direction of Accessible Learning.
+Along with the Accessible Learning leadership team, we ensure accessible service delivery that facilitates equitable and dignified access to the Laurier learning environment for students with disabilities.
 This includes supporting the university’s compliance with human rights and accessibility legislation and advising on complex accommodation and accessibility matters.

 My current research and teaching interest is in creating education, professional development, and training materials for accessibility professionals in higher education.